It’s a question that gets asked time-and-time again, why is Cheddar cheese bitter?

 However, in the modern day and age vegetable rennet is much more commonly used.

-And vegetable rennet is definitely more bitter (especially when aged) than the animal variety.
+Vegetable rennet is more bitter (especially when aged) than the animal variety.

 Talking of unwanted stuff, what happens if you don’t refrigerate Cheddar cheese?